mkm17/powerautomate-actions-extension/README.md

 ## New Features

+**1.0.8**
+- Added recording capability on the SharePoint Admin page.
+- Enabled the ability to copy actions within iframes (including the make.powerapps page and directly from Canvas Apps).

 **1.0.7**
 - Fixed pasting recorded actions into the new Power Automate editor.
 - Added a notification banner.